WARRIOR Mnemonic: How SpongeBob’s Crew Stays in Charge When Current Events Get Loud

 The Warrior Solution

-For 20 years, I struggled with Bipolar, Alcoholism, Anxiety Disorders, and PTSD — a battle that left me feeling so powerless, I tried to end my life.
+For 20 years, I struggled with Bipolar, Alcoholism, Anxiety Disorders and PTSD — a battle that left me feeling so powerless I tried to end my life.
 But in that darkest moment, I uncovered something life-changing: mental health is the key to overcoming any challenge.

-Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge.
-So you can take control of your emotions, triumph over challenges, and build the life you really want.
+Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge, so you can take control of your emotions, triumph over challenges and build the life you really want.

 “Well,” I said, reaching into my bag and pulling out a copy of 84 Mental Health Warrior Tools, “I’ve got just the thing for you.”

-“This topsy-turvy world can feel overwhelming,” I continued, “but one of my favorite tools — the WARRIOR Mnemonic — helps you stay emotionally centered and keep moving forward, one day at a time.”
+“This topsy-turvy world can feel overwhelming,” I continued, “but one of my favorite tools — the WARRIOR Mnemonic — helps you stay emotionally centered and keep moving forward one day at a time.”

-The group perked up, curiosity lighting their eyes.
+The group perked up, curiosity lighting up their eyes.
 “Tell us more!”
 SpongeBob said, bouncing in his seat.

 W = Warrior Creed – Bend Not Break